 I’ve dabbled a bit with yoga here and there in the past, but never really taken it to a serious level.
 However, I can definitely agree that there’s a strong connection between mental fortitude and physical wellbeing.

 After the chaotic end of the previous year, and all the festivities that go along with it, reconnecting with your sense of concentration is key.
 Instead of trying to smash out a new lifestyle in the gym, incorporate yoga into your lifestyle.
 This is the most important thing about any new year fitness plan; it needs to become part of your routine if it’s ever going to work long-term.

 Starting smaller with something like yoga could make a big difference.
 It’s a manageable discipline and is something you can do at home, outdoors…anywhere really!

 Yoga is all about the connection between your mind and body, but it’s an extremely powerful tool for fitness too.
-One of my new year’s resolutions is to improve my concentration by taking care of my body and mind.
+One of my New Year’s resolutions is to improve my concentration by taking care of my body and mind.
 Being perpetually tired has its physical drawbacks, and over the last few years, I’ve really noticed my short-term memory and concentration starting to slip.

-I can’t have that, I’m only in my thirties.
 So, in an effort to repair my tired brain, I’m starting my new year’s fitness plan with yoga.
 Concentration and focus can help achieve a sense of balance, but there needs to be a physical element to things for me as well.

 The great thing about starting with yoga is that anyone can do it at home, all you really need is a mat and a space to work in.
 Don’t worry about getting it right, to begin with.
 Start slowly and you’ll notice a big improvement fairly rapidly.